SysVisionz/svz-cookie/README.md

 * **getFull()**
 type: ***Object***
-Gets all cookies currently available as individual SVZCookies
+Gets all cookies currently available as individual SuperCookies

 ## Version History

-1.0
-Initial release.

-1.1
--Refactor, and addition of cookie as the valueOf.
--JSON.parse and toJSON will now return the JSON as object contents of the cookie, rather than the cookie object itself.
--getFull now returns all cookies as SVZCookies.

-2.0
--Now with typescript!
+3.0 The rework for typescript and cookies building properly, complete with retyping for primitive object types, is good to go!